Grigor Dimitrov

 Early Life and Background

-Grigor Dimitrov was born in Haskovo, Bulgaria, to Dimitar Dimitrov, a tennis coach, and Maria Dimitrova, a sports teacher and former volleyball player.
-He first held a tennis racket at the age of three, given to him by his mother, and began playing daily by the age of five.
-His father served as his coach during his early years, but as Dimitrov showed promise in junior tournaments, it became clear he needed to develop under different conditions.
-At the age of 16, he turned professional, marking the beginning of his career in tennis.
+Grigor Dimitrov Dimitrov was born on 16 May 1991 in Haskovo, Bulgaria, to father Dimitar Dimitrov, a former volleyball champion and tennis coach, and mother Maria Dimitrova, a sports teacher and former volleyball player.
+He first held a tennis racket, given to him by his mother, at the age of three, and by five he was playing every day.
+His father served as his first coach before his growing talent pushed him to seek more advanced training.

 Path to Tennis